On the Structure of Double Complexes: Introduction

 In section \ref{sec: complex manifolds}, we apply the theory to our main example: The double complex $\cA_X$ of $\C$-valued forms on a compact complex manifold $X$, which we call the \textbf{Dolbeault double complex}.\\

 First we review some foundational results on this complex in the light of the theory sketched above, which already allows to strengthen some of them significantly.
-For example, with a bit of care one may read Serre duality as the statement that the map from $\cA_X$ to its dual complex is an $E_1$-quasi isomorphism.
+For example, one may read Serre duality as the statement that the map from $\cA_X$ to its dual complex is an $E_1$-quasi isomorphism.
 From this one gets

 \begin{corintro} Let $X$ be a compact complex manifold of dimension $n$.
 There is a canonical isomorphism

 where $E_r(X)$ denotes the $r$-th page of the Frölicher spectral sequence.
 A similar formula holds if one replaces $E_r$ with any linear functor from bounded double complexes to vector spaces that maps squares to $0$. \end{corintro}